3 Big Quirks That Make State Legislatures Different from Congress

 State governments have limited time and resources to make laws.

-Whereas Congress is comfortable deliberating on any given topic for years (see: U.S. Senate), many states have mechanisms in place to make the legislative process more efficient and cost-effective.
+Whereas Congress is comfortable deliberating on any given topic for years, many states have mechanisms in place to make the legislative process more efficient and cost-effective.

 Twelve states use streamline provisions that limit the number of bills that can be introduced in a given legislative session.
 These streamline provisions may apply to one or both houses of state legislatures.

-A deadline system is more commonplace.
-Deadline provisions pertain to the introduction of bills, committee action, house of origin action, second house action and conference committee action.
+A deadline system is more common.
+Deadline provisions pertain to the introduction of bills, committee action, House of Origin action, Second House action, and conference committee action.
 Seventy-three legislative chambers have deadline systems in place.

-Some states also limit the ability of lawmakers to introduce amendments to expedite the legislative process.
-Bill revisions are limited to the committee of the whole in seven states: Arizona, Colorado, Kansas, Michigan (senate, not assembly), Minnesota, Montana and Wyoming.
+Some states also limit lawmakers' ability to introduce amendments to expedite the legislative process.
+In seven states, bill revisions are limited to the committee of the whole: Arizona, Colorado, Kansas, Michigan (Senate, not Assembly), Minnesota, Montana, and Wyoming.

-These provisions are tailored to prevent an end-of-session “long jam” of unfinished business.
+These provisions are tailored to prevent an end-of-session “log jam” of unfinished business.
 Inevitably, that often happens anyway.

-A report by the NCLS found that the most common causes of logjams in state houses are continuing negotiations on budget bills and other substantial pieces of legislation, or by one political wing stalling a bill as a leverage tool.
+A report by the NCLS found that the most common causes of logjams in state houses are continuing negotiations on budget bills and other substantial pieces of legislation or one political wing stalling a bill as a leverage tool.

 After all, wherever there is legislation, there will also be politics.